You didn’t think we’d head off into the New Year without a round up of 2015 now, did you? 😉

 11.)
 Gocek, Turkey

 Yaya: This was the first proper lazy holiday we had.
-We won the tickets from Thomas Cook Airlines which was a delight in itself and when we arrived to the hotel, I knew I would struggle to leave and I was totally fine with that. 🙂 😉
+When we arrived at the hotel, I knew I would struggle to leave and I was totally fine with that. 🙂 😉

 Lloyd: That secret little beach near Gocek was beautiful… chilling out on our little island deck and jumping into the warm Mediterranean Sea – how I’d love to be back there when it’s all gloomy and rainy in London. 🙂